Supply Chain Inspection Terms & Policies

 1. Terms of Service

 Please read these terms and conditions (T&C) carefully.
-These T&C describe the rights and obligations of the National Association of Boards of Pharmacy® (NABP®) and the organization (Business) that is requesting NABP Supply Chain Inspection (SCI) services.
+These T&C describe the rights and obligations of the National Association of Boards of Pharmacy® (NABP®) and the organization (Business) that is requesting NABP Supply Chain Inspection (SCI) program services, including SCI pre-operational inspections.
 SCI services consist of review and verification of certain information in Business’s application and business e-Profile, performance of an on-site unannounced inspection, and provision of an inspection report (SCI Services).
 Current requirements for the SCI program, which may be updated from time to time at NABP’s sole discretion, are posted on the NABP website, www.nabp.pharmacy, and are hereby incorporated by reference into these T&C. These T&C also may be updated from time to time at NABP’s sole discretion.
 NABP and Business are each a “Party” and collectively are “Parties.”
 By requesting SCI Services, Business agrees to comply with these T&C, as amended from time to time.

 2. SCI Services